Bevy Version: | 0.12 | (current) |

 Your function can have a maximum of 16 total parameters.
 If you need more, group them into tuples to work around the limit.
 Tuples can contain up to 16 members, but can be nested indefinitely.

-There is also a different kind of systems: exclusive systems.
+There is also a different kind of system: exclusive systems.
 They have full direct access to the ECS World, so you can access any data you want and do anything, but cannot run in parallel.
 For most use cases, you should use regular parallel systems.

 fn reload_game(world: &mut World) {